niiiiiiiiicole/Hackathon---Viz-It/README.md

 - Now follow the rest of the instructions on https://developer.1password.com/docs/cli/get-started/#install

 ## Interacting with Viz It
-- Download the Viz It python file (or check it out from GitHub)
+- Download the Viz It python file (or check it out from GitHub) and open it in Pycharm.
+Note that Jupyter notebook is not supported with VizIt.
-- You will likely need to download the relevant libraries and may want to use a virtual environment
+- You will likely need to download the relevant libraries from the import list at the top
 - When the script runs successfully, you will see Process finished with exit code 0
 - Scroll up where it says "Warning: to view this Streamlit app on a browser, run it with the following
   command: streamlit run [your path name will be here].py"
-- Copy paste the "streamlit run ___" command into your python terminalj
+- Copy paste the "streamlit run ___" command into your Pycharm terminal
 - This should launch streamlit into your web browser
 - Copy paste your query and viz it!